 Are you nearing retirement, with the majority of your portfolio invested in dividend paying stocks and REITs?
 Are you expecting to rely on income from these investments to fund your retirement?

-Let’s assume your portfolio is down 20 percent.
+Let’s assume your portfolio is down 10-20%.
 That’s okay, right?
 As long as those dividends keep rolling in.
+Just remember that while dividend cuts are rare, they do happen from time-to-time.

-There’s no doubt investors nearing retirement have been impacted by the COVID-19 crisis.
-This is precisely why I advocate for a safety cushion of cash that includes one or two years worth of spending money in your bank account, 3-5 years worth of spending in GICs, and the remainder of your retirement funds in a risk appropriate investment portfolio (preferably low cost ETFs).
+There’s no doubt investors nearing retirement have been impacted by stocks and bonds falling in 2022.
+This is precisely why I advocate for a safety cushion of cash that includes one or two years worth of spending money in your bank account, and the remainder of your retirement funds in a risk appropriate investment portfolio (preferably low cost ETFs).
+Conservative investors with sufficient resources may also opt to hold another 3-5 years worth of spending in GICs.

-But that’s not helpful to you today.
-That’s like telling someone who just got laid off due to COVID-19 that he or she should have had an emergency fund.
+But that’s not helpful to you today if your portfolio is down and you don’t have a cash cushion to fall back on.
+That’s like telling someone who just got laid off that he or she should have had an emergency fund.
 Thanks, Captain Obvious.

 While not a desirable solution, postponing retirement does offer a trifecta of benefits for soon-to-be retirees whose portfolios have been decimated by the recent market crash: